jmkogut/jmkogut.github.io/resume.md

 ### Skills {#skills}

 * Web Design
-  : Skilled with the UI/UX designn that keeps users coming back.
+  : Skilled with the UI/UX design that keeps users coming back.
 Using the twitter Bootstrap css, I'm able to churn out beautiful, responsive HTML5 designs quickly and to spec, without fuss.

 * Database Administration
   : Extensive experience with both traditional relational databases and modern NoSQL stores.
 Familiar with MySQL, PostgreSQL, MSSQL (T-SQL), SQLite, CouchDB, MongoDB, Couchbase, Amazon's SimpleDB (NoSQL for the cloud), and Elastic Search.